Estimated reading time: 16 minutes

 Enchiladas

-Our Enchilada Cooking Sauce with tomatillo and jalapeño makes it easy to make delicious Easy Chicken Enchiladas.
+Our Enchilada Cooking Sauce with tomatillo and jalapeño make it easy to make delicious Chicken Enchiladas.
 If you have more time though, our Slow Cooked Chicken Enchiladas with a red sauce is a major crowd-pleaser.

 Read More About Enchiladas